VMware: Installing Nasuni Edge Appliance or NMC

 Using RDM disks to configure SAN LUNs as the cache disk and the COW disk

-As an alternative to using the default cache disk and COW disk, you can use RDM disks to configure SAN LUNs as the cache disk and COW disk.
+As an alternative to using the default cache disk and COW disk, you can use RDM disks to configure SAN LUNs as the COW disk.
+For Edge Appliances that are NOT high-availability HA Edge Appliances, you can also use RDM disks to configure SAN LUNs as the cache disk.

 To use RDM disks for the cache disk and the COW disk, follow these steps: